 A professional therapist can perform compartment pressure tests and confirm the diagnosis.
 They may apply ultrasound or other electrotherapy techniques to help swelling dissipate.
 A doctor may prescribe anti-inflammatory drugs such as ibuprofen to reduce pain and inflammation.
-In severe cases a surgeon can operate to surgically decompress the compartment.
+In severe cases, a surgeon can operate to surgically decompress the compartment.

 Chronic compartment syndrome

 Compartment syndrome mainly occurs in runners and comes on because the muscle has grown too big too quickly for the sheath that surrounds it.
 Symptoms include pain which gradually comes on during a run, getting worse until it is impossible to continue.
-After a period of rest the pain disappears only to come back when the athlete tries to run again.
+After a period of rest, the pain disappears only to come back when the athlete tries to run again.

 The causes of this can be training too much too quickly but you can also be more prone to this if you have laxity in your ankle ligaments for example after severe or recurrent ankle sprains.
-Biomechanical problems of the foot such as over pronation or over supination may also contribute to the load on the muscle increasing the chance of a chronic compartment syndrome.
+Biomechanical problems of the foot such as overpronation or over supination may also contribute to the load on the muscle increasing the chance of a chronic compartment syndrome.

 What can the athlete do?

-Rest until pain has gone.
+Rest until the pain has gone.
 See a specialist to confirm your problem as the injury may just be a chronic muscle strain that has not been allowed to heal properly.
-If a compartment syndrome is diagnoses then an extended period of rest in conjunction with correction of foot biomechanics may be required to allow the over developed muscle to atrophy and the sheath to accommodate it.
+If a compartment syndrome is diagnosed then an extended period of rest in conjunction with correction of foot biomechanics may be required to allow the over developed muscle to atrophy and the sheath to accommodate it.

 What can a specialist or doctor do?